praF02/anevicon/README.md

   <img src="DEMO.png"><br>

-  A high-performance traffic generator, designed to be as convenient and reliable as it is possible.
+  A high-performant traffic generator, designed to be as convenient and reliable as it is possible.
 It sends numerous UDP-packets to a server, thereby simulating an activity that can be produced by your end users or a group of hackers.